 Identity Provider

 Access Analyzer supports federation with your organization's identity system so that users can sign in with their existing corporate credentials.
-Authentication is handled by your identity provider; roles and permissions are managed within Access Analyzer.
+Your identity provider handles authentication; you manage roles and permissions within Access Analyzer.

 Setting up an identity provider connection is a two-part process: first you configure the integration in your identity system, then you prepare user accounts inside Access Analyzer.

-Before completing the steps below, confirm that the infrastructure and network requirements for your IdP type are in place.
-See Configure Identity Provider in the Installation section.
+Before continuing, confirm that the infrastructure and network requirements for your IdP type are in place.
+See Network and Port Requirements and TLS Certificate Requirements.

 Supported integration types